wtistang/2024-TechXchange-Labs/1024-Liberty-Getting-Started/README.md

     <kbd>![image169](./images/media/image169.png)</kbd>
     The Admin Center Toolbox is displayed.

-7. Click on **Explore** to explore the Liberty status, the applications as well monitoring data and configuration.
+7. Click **Explore** to explore the Liberty status, the applications as well monitoring data and configuration.

     <kbd>![image170](./images/media/image170.png)</kbd>